 His Hap and Leonard series of ten novels, four novellas, and three short-story collections feature two friends, Hap Collins and Leonard Pine, who live in the fictional town of Laborde, in East Texas, and find themselves solving a variety of often unpleasant crimes.
 The characters themselves are an unlikely pairing; Hap is a white, working-class laborer in his mid-forties who once protested against the war in Vietnam and spent time in federal prison rather than be drafted; Leonard is a gay, black Vietnam vet.
 Both of them are accomplished fighters, and the stories (told from Hap’s narrative point of view) feature a great deal of violence, profanity, and sex.
 Lansdale paints a picture of East Texas which is essentially “good” but blighted by racism, ignorance, urban and rural deprivation, and government corruption.
 Some of the subject matter is extremely dark, and includes scenes of brutal violence.
 These novels are also characterized by sharp humor and “wisecracking” dialogue.
 These books have been adapted into a TV series for the SundanceTV channel and a series of graphic novels began publication in 2017.
 Season 2 of the television series is based on the second Hap and Leonard novel, Mucho Mojo, and season 3, which premiered on 3/7/18, is based on the third novel, The Two-Bear Mambo.
 Much of Lansdale’s work has been issued and re-issued as limited editions by Subterranean Press and as trade paperbacks by Vintage Crime / Black Lizard Publications.
 His current new-release publisher is Mulholland Books.
 Lansdale also publishes with Dark Regions Press and Tachyon Publications, and with his daughter Kasey he has started a new publishing company called Pandi Press to control the re-issue and publishing of his older works.

 P.D.
 Cacek has published over a hundred short stories and five published novels.
 A past Guest Lecturer at the Odyssey Writing Camp, Cacek’s horror, fantasy, and science fiction stories have appeared in numerous magazines and anthologies since going professional in the late 90’s.
-She is also proud of the book she recently co-edited with Laura J. Hickman, the charity anthology Now I Lay Me Down to Sleep, with all proceeds going to The Jimmy Fund of the DANA-BARBER Cancer Institute.
-Second Chances, the sequel to her most recent novel, Second Lives, will be released in November from Flame Tree Press.
+She is also proud of the book she co-edited with Laura J. Hickman, the charity anthology Now I Lay Me Down to Sleep, with all proceeds going to The Jimmy Fund of the DANA-BARBER Cancer Institute.
+Following in the footsteps of Second Lives and it’s “follow-up” (not a sequel) Second Chances, her newest novel, Sebastian, will be released From Flame Tree Press in October.

 Cacek holds a Bachelor’s Degree in English/Creative Writing Option from the University of California at Long Beach and is a certified Wilderness Survival Instructor.
 A native Westerner, Cacek divides her time between Arvada, CO — which looks own on the Mile High city — and Phoenixville, PA — only a short walk from the Colonial Theater where the famous “Run Screaming From Theatre” scene in The Blob was filmed.
 When not writing, she can often been found with THE PATIENT CREATURES, a group of costumed storytellers.